Techtonica/curriculum/deploying/deploying.md

 ./eventonica-app/client/* # The code for your React App ./eventonica-app/server/* # Your express API (app.js etc.)
-./eventonica-app/package.json # Toplevel package.json used by Heroku to run your app
+./eventonica-app/package.json # Toplevel package.json used by Heroku to run your app ./eventonica-app/package-lock.json # Toplevel package-lock.json used by Heroku to run your app
 ```

 3. Test out your new server locally: